Basketball Defense Guide: Inside 5 Types of Defenses and the Rules

 In basketball, playing defense means trying to stop your opponent from scoring.
 The rules of basketball spell out how and under what circumstances the defense can attempt to stop offensive players.
-The majority of personal fouls are called over illegal contact by defenders.
-Understanding the basic rules of basketball defense can make you a better defender and all-around player.
+Understanding these rules will help you not only be a better defender but a better basketball player.
+Basketball also has five basic types of defense that you should be familiar with if you play organized basketball.
+Here are the types of defenses and rules you should know if you are playing basketball.

 Legal Guarding Position